agorf/thyme/README.md

 ## Use

-1. Scan photos: `./script/scan_photos /path/to/photographs`
+1. Scan photos: `./script/scan_photos /path/to/photos /another/path/to/photos`
+   (may take a while the first time)
 1. Generate thumbs: `./script/generate_thumbs` (may take a while the first time)
 1. Run app with `./script/server` and point your browser to
    <http://localhost:9292/>